Tinram/Noter/README.md

 The focus is simplicity - browser display and search, with a log-in to add, edit, and delete notes.

 The log-in offers basic protection from unauthorised tampering via password obfuscation and session timeout.
-Noter was created for an isolated network where plain text transfer and viewing is acceptable, and without determined adversaries. *Noter is **not** suitable for storing sensitive data.*
+Noter was created for an isolated network where plain text transfer and viewing is acceptable, and without determined adversaries. *Noter is NOT suitable for storing sensitive data.*

 A single SQLite database file facilitates easy backup and / or source control of data.